KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

     mdmin, 2, Number of minima visited before stopping the MD md_max_steps, 1000, Maximum number of MD steps.
-If reached MH continous. collect_md_data, False, flag to collect MD data which later could be used e.g. in machine learning symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.007, Maximal force component.
+If reached MH continous. collect_md_data, False, flag to collect MD data which later could be used e.g. in machine learning margin, 0.3, margin for fixing of fragmentation consider bond broken if particle further than (2*max_rcov + 2*margin*max_rcov) symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.005, Maximal force component.
 Used as a stopping criterion for the geometry optimization. fmax_pre_optimization, 0.1, Maximal force component.
 Used as stopping criterion for the pre-optimization. initial_step_size, None, Inital step size of the geometry optimizer.
-If None the initial step size is estimated nhist_max, 10, Maximal length of history list in sqnm geometry optimizer lattice_weight, 2.0, Weight / size of the supercell that is used to transform lattice derivatives.
+If None the initial step size is estimated nhist_max, 10, Maximal length of history list in sqnm geometry optimizer opt_max_steps, 10000, Maximum number of optimization steps lattice_weight, 2.0, Weight / size of the supercell that is used to transform lattice derivatives.
 Use a value between 1 and 2.
-Default is 2. alpha_min,  1e-3, Lower limit on the step size. eps_subsp, 1e-3, Lower limit on linear dependencies of basis vectors in history list. enhanced_feedback, False, enhanced_feedback (bool):Enhanced feedback (rise temperature according to T = T * beta_increase * (1. + 1. * ln(n_visits))). energy_threshold, 0.001, if the energy difference of two structures is below the fingerprint is compared output_n_lowest_minima, 20, Outputs the n lowest minima fingerprint_threshold, 1e-3, OMFP distance threshold for distinguishing minima verbose_output, False, If True MD and OPT logs are written new_start, False, Start from scratch even if restart files are present (deporecated) run_time, 'infinity', Runtime in the format (d-hh:mm:ss) or inifinite for infinite runtime.
+Default is 2. alpha_min,  1e-3, Lower limit on the step size. eps_subsp, 1e-3, Lower limit on linear dependencies of basis vectors in history list. enhanced_feedback, False, enhanced_feedback (bool):Enhanced feedback (rise temperature according to T = T * beta_increase * (1. + 1. * ln(n_visits))). energy_threshold, 0.001, if the energy difference of two structures is below the fingerprint is compared output_n_lowest_minima, 20, Outputs the n lowest minima fingerprint_threshold, 5e-2, OMFP distance threshold for distinguishing minima verbose_output, False, If True MD and OPT logs are written new_start, False, Start from scratch even if restart files are present (deporecated) run_time, 'infinity', Runtime in the format (d-hh:mm:ss) or inifinite for infinite runtime.